 “And what happened?” said Andrea.

-“So that’s what the show was about,” said Sean.
+“So that’s what the show was about,” said Dicky.
 “The city of Beldensville needed to deal with their own racial bias along with their declining community.”

 “And what episode do the Rebels meet Jamie?” said Andrea.

 “Episode 10, towards the end when they ditch the Leap Year dance and bump into him,” said Logan.
 “Two episodes later, he joins the group.”

 “And that’s how you came up with the story about the Teen Rebels?” said Dicky.

 “Indeed,” said Logan.
 “It’s a shame that the same studio that produced a great TV show like “Beldensville” was also responsible for that piece of shit movie known as “The Spirit Keeper”.
 It’s like we don’t know what happened to Skybolt Films.”